leap-stc/leap-data-management-utils/docs/catalog.md

 # What is the LEAP Data Catalog?

 The LEAP Data Catalog is a centralized repository that consolidates various LEAP datasets into a single JSON file.
 This JSON catalog is generated from individual YAML files, each representing a dataset.
-This catalog is currently in development and a draft version is available at <https://leap-data-catalog.vercel.app/>.
+The catalog is currently in development, and a draft version is available at [LEAP Data Catalog](https://leap-data-catalog.vercel.app/).

 ## The Schema

 The catalog is generated from individual YAML files.
-Each feedstock/dataset needs to have two files: a `meta.yaml` and `catalog.yaml` files.
-These two files don't have to be located in the same location.
-The primary reason for this is to allow for the separation of metadata curated as part of a dataset's creation process such as pangeo-forge recipes and the catalog information that extends the metadata to make it useful for LEAP catalog.
+Each dataset, or feedstock, needs two files: `meta.yaml` and `catalog.yaml`.
+These files can be located in different locations to separate metadata curated during dataset creation (like Pangeo-Forge recipes) from catalog information that enhances the metadata for the LEAP catalog.

+### meta.yaml Schema

-1. The `meta.yaml` schema is borrowed from the [Pangeo-Forge]() project.
-The following fields are required in the `meta.yaml` file:
+The `meta.yaml` schema is borrowed from the [Pangeo-Forge](https://pangeo-forge.org/) project.
+The following fields are required:

 | Field         | Type             | Description                                  | Object Properties                                                                                                                                                 |
 | ------------- | ---------------- | -------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------- |